JeremieSamson/alyra_voting/README.md

 - ✔ Contract ownership
 - ✔ Ownership has been transferred

+#### 2. Get voter informations

+- ✔ As a voter, I should not be able to get a vote if I am not registered
+- ✔ As a voter, I should be able to get my own vote
+- ✔ As a voter, I should be able to get others vote ⚠️

+#### 3. Get One proposal informations

+- ✔ As a voter, I should not be able to get a proposal if I am not registered
+- ✔ As a voter, I should be able to get a proposal informations

-### 2. As the owner, I should be able to update the workflow status
+### 4. As the owner, I should be able to update the workflow status

 - ✔ The workflow status must start with RegisteringVoters
 - ✔ Only startProposalsRegistering can be done with RegisteringVoters status